 - 1. All students will receive nutrition education that is interactive and teaches the skills they need to adopt healthy eating behaviors. - 2.
-The curriculum will be consistent with the Oklahoma Department of Education Core Curriculum Standards and will be sequential. - Nutrition education shall be offered through the Physical Education Program or class room instructor and may be offered in other classroom setting as needed or requested by the teacher. - 4.
-Students shall receive consistent nutrition messages throughout the school, classroom and cafeteria. - 5.
+The curriculum will be consistent with the Oklahoma Department of Education Core Curriculum Standards and will be sequential. - 3.
+Nutrition education shall be offered through the Physical Education Program or class room instructor and may be offered in other classroom setting as needed or requested by the teacher. - 4.
+Students shall receive consistent nutrition messages at school. - 5.
 Staff responsible for providing nutrition education shall have appropriate training and utilize appropriate resources for materials and training.